tejuscs/adb-aws-dev/provisioning-adb/create-adb.md

     ![This image shows the result of performing the above step.](./images/dbactions1.png " ")

 - Autonomous Database on Dedicated Exadata Infrastructure supports application development with Oracle Application Express (APEX).
-Oracle APEX on Autonomous Database provides a preconfigured, fully managed, and secured environment to build and deploy world-class data-centric applications.
+Oracle APEX on Autonomous Database provides a pre-configured, fully managed, and secured environment to build and deploy world-class data-centric applications.
 Learn more about [Build an APEX Application](https://docs.oracle.com/en/cloud/paas/autonomous-database/dedicated/adbcd/index.html#articletitle).

 - Click on Tools from ADB details page, and click on Open APEX to copy the URL and start building applications.
 Note: To access Oracle Applications Express, the system you are using must have network access to the Autonomous Database.